GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

   deployed manually to provision the initial CI/CD resources.

 * The `auto/` directory contains the Terraform resouces for CI/CD purposes that are also managed by CI/CD itself.

-Note that, the resources to put here should be carefully reviewed as the devops project is sensitive and most changes should done by a human operator to avoid CI/CD misconfigures itself.
+  Sensitive resources in the devops project such as

+  * Terraform state bucket
+  * IAM bindings
+  * Cloud Build Triggers

+   should not be put here to let CI/CD manage them, which could lead to potential misconfiguration of itself.
+Those resources should be included in the `main.tf` in `cicd/` directory at root and deployed manually by an human owner of the devops project.